zoot101/snapraid-daily/README.md

 # Detailed Operation

-A detailed description of all the steps carried out by **snapraid-daily** are outlined below:
+A detailed description of all the steps carried out by **SnapRAID-DAILY** are outlined below:

 ## Step 1 - Initial Checks